tsloughter/beamup/README.md

 ### Install

 The `build` command will compile a release and `install` will fetch a binary release.
-For Erlang at this time only `build` is supported and for Gleam only `install` is supported`.
+For Erlang at this time only `build` is supported and for Gleam and Elixir only `install` is supported`.

 The string `latest` can be used instead of a release name to get the release marked latest in Github: